stjude/XenoCP/README.md

 XenoCP takes a BAM with xenograft reads mapped to the graft genome (e.g., human).
-It extracts aligned reads and remaps to the host genome (e.g., mouse) to determine whether the reads are from host or graft.
-Output is a copy of the original BAM with host reads marked as unmapped.
+It extracts aligned reads and remaps to the host genome (e.g., mouse) to determine whether the reads are from the host or graft.
+The output is a copy of the original BAM with host reads marked as unmapped.

 XenoCP workflow: